bahamutedean/Zendesk_quiz/README.md

 User Instruction:

-1)Clone the repo to local laptop
+1)Clone the repo to local laptop, open terminal and run `sudo git clone https://github.com/bahamutedean/Zendesk_quiz.git`

 2)Make sure three json files are in the same directory as well as python3, together with `json` and `os` modules are installed